darrensheng1325/zelda-multiplayer-rpg/DESIGN.md

 # Zelda Multiplayer RPG - Application Design Document

 ## Overview
 Zelda Multiplayer RPG is a real-time multiplayer game inspired by the Legend of Zelda series.
 Players navigate a 2D grid-based world, avoiding enemies and competing for survival.
 The game features a client-server architecture, allowing multiple players to interact in the same game world simultaneously.
+The world includes obstacles such as clustered rocks and scattered trees, creating a more natural and challenging environment.

 ## Architecture
 The application follows a client-server architecture: